Pranave15/A-Comparative-Study-of-Reward-Systems-in-Autonomous-Racing-Car-using-DQN/README.md

-Comprehensively, even though the study has extensively analysed, how impactful and crucial it is to design a reward system, yet it packs a lot of future work that can be worked upon to make the study better and more application oriented to the daily life .
-Future work could include refining hyper-parameters, a task that has the potential to significantly boost performance.
-This includes tweaking the exploration rate, learning rate, state and action space values.
+Comprehensively, even though the study has extensively analysed, how impactful and crucial it is to design a reward system, yet it packs a lot of future work that can be worked upon to make the study better and more application oriented to the daily life .Future work could include refining hyper-parameters, a task that has the potential to significantly boost performance.
+This includes tweaking the exploration rate,learning rate, state and action space values.
 Making the neural network level changes like, employing a Double Deep Q-Networks(DDQNs) might be a worthful upgrade and might lead to more efficient and robust training of the agent.
 The robustness can also be achieved by designing a more complex neural network that has more layers and its compatible activation functions.
-The state space being the input for the neural network, increasing its size, by including more metrices that governs the behaviour of the agent will result in a an agent that is more sensitive for the learning and with the environment.
+The state space being the input for the neural network, increasing its size, by including more metrices that governs the behaviour ofthe agent will result in a an agent that is more sensitive for the learning and with the environment.